triet228/trietho.com/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

 Hello, my name is Triet Ho.
-I'm currently 1st year Ph.D. student at Umich majoring in Aerospace Engineering.
-My research goal is to combine machine learning, computational research, and aerospace engineering together.
-Specifically, I focus on applying machine learning to Multidisciplinary Design Optimization (MDO) for electrified aircraft.
+I'm currently 1st year Ph.D.
+Student at Umich majoring in Aerospace Engineering.
+My research goal is to combine Machine Learning, Computational Research, and Aerospace Engineering together.
+Specifically, I focus on applying Machine Learning to Multidisciplinary Design Optimization (MDO) for Electrified Aircraft.
 Right now, I'm under Professor Gökçin Çınar in Integrated Design of Efficient Aerospace Systems (IDEAS) Lab.